 Our roles in managing, advising and selling units of our funds will inevitably give rise to certain conflicts between our interests and yours.
 These conflicts of interest could mean that we are providing you access primarily to proprietary products because we receive compensation related to those products.
 In addition, our relationship with these products may cause us to follow a 'know your product' process that is less robust than it otherwise would be for non-proprietary products.
 Our review of these products may also be conducted with a less independent view than would be done by an arm's length party.
-Further, because we only offer non-proprietary products may not consider the larger market of non-proprietary products or whether those non-proprietary products would be better, worse, or equal in meeting your investment needs and objectives.
+Further, because we only offer non-proprietary products on a limited basis, any suitability determination conducted by us and our representatives of our proprietary products may not consider the larger market of non-proprietary products or whether those non-proprietary products would be better, worse, or equal in meeting your investment needs and objectives.